Daniel Lawrence Taylor

-Daniel Lawrence Taylor is a British actor, comedy writer, and producer.
+Daniel Lawrence Taylor (born May 1983) is a British actor, comedy writer, and producer.

+Early life and education

-In 2004, Taylor graduated from Royal Holloway, University of London with a Bachelor of Arts (BA) degree in drama and theatre studies.
+Taylor grew up in South London.
+He studied drama and theatre studies at Royal Holloway, University of London, graduating with a Bachelor of Arts (BA) in 2004.

+Career

 He appeared in several sitcoms including Uncle, How Not to Live Your Life, and Hunderby.
 He starred in ITV2's 2015 comedy Cockroaches and had a small role in The Inbetweeners.
 He is one half of the comedy duo Ginger & Black (with Eri Jackson).
 He appeared in series 2 of Lobby Land, a BBC Radio 4 political satire broadcast.

 Taylor created, wrote and starred in the ITV2 sitcom Timewasters.
 The first series of Timewasters aired in 2017 and the second series aired in spring 2019.
 Series 1 was nominated for a BAFTA in 2018 for Best Scripted Comedy.
 In 2018, Taylor was named as a BAFTA Breakthrough Brit.
 He serves as showrunner, head writer and has a supporting role on the BBC Three comedy-drama series Boarders which was broadcast in 2024.

+Personal life

+Taylor resides in London and is based in the Forest Hill area.
+He has two daughters with his wife Tess.